DraconianLore/githubAvatarDownloader/README.md

 This program should be executed from the command line, in the following manner:

-`node download_avatars.js jquery jquery`
+`node download_avatars.js owner repository`
 or:
-`node reccomend.js jquery jquery` for a list of recommended repositories
+`node reccomend.js owner repository` for a list of recommended repositories

 Requires you to have a github token in a file named `.env` formatted as: `GITHUB_TOKEN=[your github token]`